 Figure 4.
-Results from image capture and analysis: planning of surgical approach and preparation of a cavity as skull base defect.
+Results from the image capture and analysis: planning of the surgical approach and preparation of a cavity as a skull base defect.

-Additive manufactured devices with several architectural features can be fabricated by 3D fiber deposition technique/Fused Deposition Modeling (FDM) [34],[35].
+Additive manufactured devices with several architectural features can be fabricated by the 3D fibre deposition technique/fused deposition modelling (FDM) [34],[35].